shakes76/PatternFlow/recognition/GCN/README.md

 * 1 x GNNLayer (20, 4)
 * 1 X softmax activation function applied to last layer

-The following breaks down a GNN Layer:
+The following summarises a GNN Layer:
 * input, output features as defined in Net class
-* Uniform Xavier initialisation of a weight matrix with same input output dimensions as GNNLayer,
+* Uniform Xavier initialisation of a weight matrix with same input output dimensions as GNNLayer.
+Xavier initialisation initialises weights such that inputs and outputs from a layer have the same amount of variance, helping prevent exploding or vanishing gradients.
 * matrix multiplication of features and weight
 * sparse multiplication of above product with adjacency matrix
 * activation function applied to output.